-Not many people know this, but I used to hate sport.
+Not many people know this, but I used to hate sport; falling in love with fitness is actually a relatively new experience for me.
 The thing is, I’ve never been very good at ball sports.
 There’s some serious lack of hand-eye co-ordination going on there!
 So at school, despite being a very good dancer and a speedy cross-country runner, I was always made to feel like I wasn’t very good at physical activity.
 At sixth form and studying Physical Education, I again had my confidence knocked by having to take up a second sport, trampolining, which I just couldn’t get to grips with.
 I wanted to run, but would have had to have had training in another athletic activity which wasn’t available to me, and I couldn’t just dance.
 It was exhausting and seriously put me off physical activity.

 And then I went to university to study dance, and that’s where a really dysfunctional relationship with exercise developed.
 I wasn’t the best dancer, by a significant mile, and I certainly wasn’t as thin and athletic as a lot of the other girls on my course.
 So alongside developing some strange, alarm-bell-ringing habits around food and dancing four-eight hours a day, I started hardcore gymming.
 Ate a whole large Dominoes pizza to myself?
 Next day, straight on the treadmill for an hour.
 Heavy night out?
 Hour long aerobics class followed by dance classes for the day.
 This habit followed me around for a long time.
 Even after quitting my dance course and changing university, my gym membership was the perfect punishment for what I considered over-indulgence.
 Even worse, my definition of over-indulgence only became more severe over time.